flaccid/docker-salt/README.md

 # docker-salt

-:whale: A Docker image for Salt (SaltStack Platform)
+:whale: A Docker image for Salt (the SaltStack Platform).

 ## Usage